fbpx

 Common Pediatric ENT Conditions

 Our staff love to see kids!
 Their smiles, laughter, silliness, and sweet things they say make our day.
 The most common health issues in the pediatric age group are ear, nose, and throat issues.
-Dr. Slaughter is Board Certified in pediatric ear, nose, and throat care by the American Board of Otolaryngology and offers over 25 years of experience in treating these common conditions.
+Dr. Slaughter and Dr. Salvador are Board Certified in pediatric ear, nose, and throat care by the American Board of Otolaryngology and offer years of experience in treating these common conditions.

 Parents want to know they are giving the best for their kids, and the kids just want to be happy and comfortable.
 We work as a team to make the experience something we would want for our own kids and offer enhanced pediatric care and safety.

-If your child is suffering from one of these common conditions call to make an appointment with Dr. Slaughter today!
+If your child is suffering from one of these common conditions, call to make an appointment with Dr. Slaughter or Dr. Salvador today!

 Schedule a Consultation Today